jamesrcutmore/Quiz-game1/README.md

 # **Existing Features**

-Homepage whiche ntails navigation for game rule, mute button and leadrerboard.
+- Homepage whiche ntails navigation for game rule, mute button and leadrerboard.

-You press play then the music starts which can be muted.
+- You press play then the music starts which can be muted.

-you will have 90 seconds to answer all 20 questions.
+- you will have 90 seconds to answer all 20 questions.

-Multiple-choice section - gives the users four choices they can choose from.
+- Multiple-choice section - gives the users four choices they can choose from.

-Once you've made all 20 choices a submit button should be pressed.
+- Once you've made all 20 choices a submit button should be pressed.

-You will be prsented with a pop up message to indicate you have saved your score.
+- You will be presented with a pop up message to indicate you have saved your score.

-once the game is finished it will shows the final score.
+- once the game is finished it will shows the final score.

- A play again button will then be presented.
+ - A play again button will then be presented.

 ### **Features Left to Implement**
  A background image faded into background.